If you’re looking for 100% financing on a mortgage, you have a couple of options.

 Even better, the USDA has postponed the schedule to update the map every year since 2013.
 Therefore, there is a good chance that the non-metro home you intend to buy is eligible for a USDA rural development loan.

 - Income must be below the USDA established income threshold for your area.
 Use the USDA income limits map and table to confirm income eligibility.

 - Credit history and DTI (debt to income ratio) should be decent

-- The location of the home you intend to buy should be in USDA-designated rural area.
+- The location of the home you intend to buy should be in a USDA-designated rural area.
 Go to the eligibility page to verify the loan eligibility of a house.

 - Single-family residence (SFR)